Hepatic Trauma

 low-attenuation defect

-crossing the posterior aspect of the left lobe of the liver representing a
+crossing the posterior aspect of the right lobe of the liver representing a

 laceration